melezhik/swat/README.md

     swat <project_root_dir|swat_package> <host:port> <prove settings>

-- **host** - is base url for web application you run tests against, you also have to define swat routes, see <L/"DSL"> section.
+- **host** - is base url for web application you run tests against, you also have to define swat routes, see DSL section.
 - **project\_dir** - is a project root directory
 - **swat\_package** - the name of swat package, see ["Swat Packages"](#swat-packages) section